pypr/pysph/docs/source/design/equations.rst

 Note that the additional (optional) argument in the declare specifies the number of variables.
-While this is ignored during transpilation, this is useful when writing functions in pure Python, the :py:func:`pysph.base.cython_generator.declare` function provides a pure Python implementation of this so that the code works both when compiled as well as when run from pure Python.
+While this is ignored during transpilation, this is useful when writing functions in pure Python, the :py:func:`pysph.cpy.api.declare` function provides a pure Python implementation of this so that the code works both when compiled as well as when run from pure Python.
 For example: